mugetsu/figma-extractor/README.md

-# figma-plugin
+# Figma File Extracor
-just trying out Figma API
+extracts data from a figma file